carpentries/instructor-training/06-memory.md

 While the graph model of knowledge is inaccurate but useful, another simple model of knowledge has a sound physical basis.
 As a rough approximation,
-human memory can be divided into two layers.
+human memory can be divided into two different storage layers.
 The first is called *long-term* or *persistent memory*.
 It is where we store things like our password, our home address,